 FBA Aggregators – FBA (Fulfilled By Amazon) aggregators are large companies buying out smaller third-party Amazon sellers.
 The Amazon Marketplace business is booming, and these aggregators operate as miniature covert equity firms, and the trend is expected to continue.
 There are websites online to introduce sellers to Amazon FBA aggregators.

 Angel investors – Individuals who invest to help launch new businesses that need quick funding are called angel investors.
 These investors can include friends or family members who use their own money to help get the company off the ground, often in exchange for ownership equity.
-Personal finance options like these can be great, but come with no guarantees.
+Personal finance statistics like these can be great but come with no guarantees.

 Small business investment companies are privately owned and managed companies regulated by the Small Business Association, with investments ranging from $100k to $5 million.
 An SBIC uses its own funding in addition to funds borrowed to make debt investments and small business loans to qualifying businesses.

 You won’t be required to make daily or monthly payments, so your cash flow is freed up to be used elsewhere to strengthen the business.

 Equity investors don’t generally invest based on credit scores, but on the ability to pay back and the business’s potential.